-Lightning top Blackhawks on Hedman’s horn-beating OT goal
+Lightning top Blackhawks on Killorn’s horn-beating OT goal

-CHICAGO (AP) — Victor Hedman scored 4:59 into overtime, with the puck barely over the line at the horn, and the Tampa Bay Lightning beat the Chicago Blackhawks 3-2 on Thursday night for their sixth straight victory.
+Killorn got a piece of Hedman’s shot and the puck crossed the goal line right before the overtime horn, lifting the Lightning to a 3-2 victory over the Chicago Blackhawks on Thursday night.

-Steven Stamkos and Anthony Cirelli also scored for Tampa Bay, and Andrei Vasilevskiy made 35 saves in another stellar performance.
+Steven Stamkos and Anthony Cirelli also scored for Tampa Bay in its sixth consecutive victory, and Andrei Vasilevskiy made 35 saves in another stellar performance for the Stanley Cup champions.

+“We’re a resilient group,” Hedman said.
+“Like I said earlier, we want to win games and it doesn’t matter how it looks.”

-Hedman was mobbed after his shot from above the slot got past a screened Lankinen just before time expired.
-Hedman’s fifth goal was upheld after a video review.
+Killorn and Hedman were mobbed by their teammates behind Chicago’s net when it was over.
+Killorn’s fourth goal was upheld after a video review.

 Chicago forward Alex DeBrincat had a shot go off the post in OT, and Tampa Bay defenseman Mikhail Sergachev shot one off the crossbar.

+“It’s frustrating for sure,” Blackhawks goaltender Kevin Lankinen said.
+“I think we played a really good game as a team.
+We showed we can play really well against top teams in this league.”

-DeBrincat and Ryan Carpenter scored for the Blackhawks in the opener of a three-game series.
+DeBrincat and Ryan Carpenter scored for the Blackhawks, who had won three of four.
 Lankinen finished with 31 saves.

+The opener of the three-game series was the first meeting between the teams since Tampa Bay began its title defense with two wins over Chicago by a combined score of 10-3.
 The teams play again Friday night, and then finish the series on Sunday.

+“There’s a lot of positives and we’ll take those with us,” Blackhawks coach Jeremy Colliton said.
+“We weren’t quite ready to do what it takes the whole night.”

 Tampa Bay was down 2-0 at the start of the third, but it erased the deficit in the first three minutes of the period.